 When to see them: Galapagos penguins live and breed on the Galapagos Islands all year round.

 Threats: On land, snakes, owls and hawks are potential predators but predation by them is generally minimal.
 Introduced cats and rats frequently attack both adults and eggs.
 In the sea, penguins may be hunted by sharks, fur seals or sea lions, and they are sometimes caught as by-catch in fishing nets.
-El Niño events also dramatically influence reproductive rates, often causing a large proportion of the population to die of starvation.
+El Niño events dramatically influence reproductive rates, often causing a large proportion of the population to die of starvation.
 They are also potentially at risk from marine plastic pollution.

 Conservation Actions: Between 2010 and 2016, GCT funded a project to monitor populations of Galapagos penguins, flightless cormorants and waved albatrosses in the Islands.
 Currently, we are working with partners to assess the risk of marine plastic pollution to Galapagos penguins as part of our Plastic Pollution Free Galapagos programme.